chellimiller/prototype-markdown-editor/README.md

 ### Instructions

-1. If you haven't already, [create a new GitHub repository from this template][generate].
-1. On your machine, open a terminal.
-1. Clone the repository you've created from the template.\
+1. Clone the repository and open the root directory.
-   Run `git clone <your-repository-url> <some-directory>`
-1. Navigate to the directory where you cloned the repository.\
-   Run `cd <some-directory>`
 1. Install dependencies.\
    Run `npm install`
 1. Serve app in development mode.\